-What is Computational Science and Engineering?
+What is Computational Engineering?

 Engineering is the creative application of physical and mathematical sciences to analyze, design, manufacture and utilize products which benefit people.
 Engineering problems have been solved historically using experimental testing and/or mathematical analysis.
 Many such problems can now be solved as computational simulations of mathematical models that represent the relevant physical phenomena arising in each problem.